Fody/MethodDecorator/README.md

 This version is fork of [Fody/MethodDecorator](https://github.com/Fody/MethodDecorator) with changes I found useful

 Differences from original Fody/MethodDecorator:
-* No attributes or interfaces in root namespace (actually without namespace) required
+* No attributes or interfaces in root namespace (actually without namespace) are required
-* Interceptor attribute can be declared and implemented in separate assembly
+* Interceptor attribute can be declared and implemented in a separate assembly
-* Init method called before any method and receiving method reference and method args
+* Init method is called before any method and receives the method reference and args
-* OnEntry/OnExit/OnException methods don't receiving method reference anymore
+* OnEntry/OnExit/OnException methods don't receive the method reference anymore
-* IntersectMethodsMarkedByAttribute attribute allows you to interserct method marked by any attribute
+* IntersectMethodsMarkedByAttribute attribute allows you to intersect a method marked by any attribute

 ### Your Code
-	//Atribute should be "registered" by adding as module or assembly custom attribute [module: Interceptor]
+	// Atribute should be "registered" by adding as module or assembly custom attribute [module: Interceptor]

-	//Any attribute which provide OnEntry/OnExit/OnException with proper args [AttributeUsage(AttributeTargets.Method | AttributeTargets.Constructor | AttributeTargets.Assembly | AttributeTargets.Module)]
+	// Any attribute which provides OnEntry/OnExit/OnException with proper args [AttributeUsage(AttributeTargets.Method | AttributeTargets.Constructor | AttributeTargets.Assembly | AttributeTargets.Module)]
 	public class InterceptorAttribute : Attribute, IMethodDecorator	{
-	    //instance, method and args may be captured here and stored in attribute instance fields
+	    // instance, method and args can be captured here and stored in attribute instance fields
-		//for future using in OnEntry/OnExit/OnException
+		// for future usage in OnEntry/OnExit/OnException
 		public void Init(object instance, MethodBase method, object[] args) {
 			TestMessages.Record(string.Format("Init: {0} [{1}]", method.DeclaringType.FullName + "." + method.Name, args.Length));
 		}